 In addition, as a member of the Southern Universities Purchasing Consortium (SUPC), Imperial works closely with the Consortium to ensure nationally negotiated agreements used by the College comply with the Act.
 SUPC recommends that organisations ask suppliers in higher-risk areas to commit to the Base Code of the Ethical Trading Initiative (ETI) which is founded on the conventions of the International Labour Organisation and is an internationally recognised code of labour practice one of whose key pillars is “there is no forced, bonded or involuntary prison labour”.
 The SUPC also works to persuade all suppliers in higher-risk areas to support the ETI.
 Imperial supports this Initiative.
 Further, SUPC supports the principles of Electronics Watch, an independent monitoring organisation working to achieve respect for labour rights in the global electronics industry through socially responsible public purchasing in Europe.
 Electronics Watch has included the appropriate contract monitoring clauses in all relevant national agreements awarded which the College may utilize from time to time.
-During 2018, Electronics Watch conducted reviews and audits at factories operated by sub-contractors to Apple, Dell and HP in China, India and the Czech Republic, all key suppliers to the College.
 No breaches of the Act have been reported during the current period.

 Communication and awareness of this policy